pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

 In particular, user have to know, that Horace stores its pixel data in Crystal Cartesian coordinate system, which is orthogonal coordinate system attached to crystal lattice with x-axis parallel to ``a*`` inverse lattice vector and two other axis being orthogonal to it.
-He needs to write transformations over page of data presented in the form of [9 x npix]  matrix, where *npix* is the page size (defined by ``hor_config.mem_chunk_size`` value), each column corresponds to a pixel and  the pixel contain to the following values:
+He needs to write transformations over page of data presented in the form of [9 x npix]  matrix, where *npix* is the page size (defined by ``hor_config.mem_chunk_size`` value), each column corresponds to a pixel and  the pixel contain the following values:

 .. _Pixels_structure: